 Incompletes will be given only in exceptional cases for emergencies.
-Students wishing to request a grade of Incomplete must provide documentation to support the request accompanied by a Course Adjustment Form (available from the Diplomacy Main Office) to the professor before the date of the final examination.
+Students wishing to request a grade of Incomplete must provide documentation to support the request to the professor before the date of the final examination.
 If the incomplete request is approved, the professor reserves the right to specify the new submission date for all missing coursework.
 Students who fail to submit the missing course work within this time period will receive a failing grade for all missing coursework and a final grade based on all coursework assigned.
 Any Incomplete not resolved within one calendar year of receiving the Incomplete or by the time of graduation (whichever comes first) automatically becomes an "FI" (which is equivalent to an F).
 It is the responsibility of the student to make sure they have completed all course requirements within the timeframe allotted.
 Please be aware that Incompletes on your transcript will impact financial aid and academic standing.